 That will enable the Hg-Git extension for you.
 The bookmarks section is only required prior to hg 1.7.
 Bookmarks will be translated to git heads when pushing.

 Different versions of hg-git are known to work with different versions of Mercurial.
-For the most accurate info, go to the source on bitbucket, click the dropdown menu that says "default", click the "Tags" tab, select the version you've installed, and click on the file "Makefile".
+For the most accurate info, go to the source on Heptapod, click the dropdown menu that says "branch/default", select the tag corresponding to the version you've installed, and click on the file "Makefile".
 There's a line that starts with "all-version-tests" which lists the versions of Mercurial known to work.

 It also needs Dulwich version 0.8.0 or later; Dulwich is a pure-Python implementation of the Git file formats and protocols.
 There are no Git binary dependencies: you do not need to have Git installed on your system.

-Source available via hg (canonical repo) or git (mirror of hg).
+Source available at https://foss.heptapod.net/mercurial/hg-git.
 Patches preferred via email to the hg-git mailing list.